jmlejarriaga/IPL-dashboard/README.md

 The data consist on all IPL matches in the period 2000-2008.
 They come from  _"IPL Matches 2008-2020.csv"_ file.

 This is done by a Spring Batch Job that is executed every time the application stars (we haven't disabled automatic job execution in properties file).

+The JobCompletionNotificationListener is executed when job finishes.
+It inserts in _"Team"_ table all the teams specifying all match played and number of victories.